saaddev02-hue/new/src/content/2024-04-29-deloitte-rising-star.md

 featured: false
 ---

-# 🌟 A New Achievement for Saher Flow Solutions! 🌟

 **We are thrilled to announce** that Saher Flow Solutions has been named a **Rising Star Winner** in the prestigious **Deloitte Technology Fast 50 program**, covering the Middle East & Cyprus!